-And that’s the reason I kind of hate Facebook, in a way (I still use Facebook, though, to connect with loved ones and like-minded individuals).
+And that’s the reason I kind of dislike that platform, in a way (I still use it though, to connect with loved ones and like-minded individuals).

-If you notice, most Facebook users think they’re always right and others’ opinions are wrong.
+If you notice, most FB users think they’re always right and others’ opinions are wrong.
 And they’re not even aware of it.

 I don’t give a shit though.
 And I respect these people.
 But I think we’re missing something very important here:

 Facebook (or other social media sites) weren’t invented to start chaos or misunderstanding.

-Facebook is for sharing our thoughts and helping each other so we can evolve into a better society.
-It’s for learning and connecting and understanding different worldviews.
+Facebook (ideally) is great for sharing our thoughts and helping each other so we can evolve into a better society.
+For learning and connecting and understanding different worldviews.

 And not about changing people, it’s about changing yourself first.

-So stop acting like you know the whole thing.
+Stop acting like you know the whole thing.
 The truth is, you don’t.
-You just want attention, you want to be heard, you want to act smarter than your friends.
+You just want attention, you want to be heard, and you want to act smarter than your friends.